- 1 Introduction

 There are also two aspects of aggregating:

-How to decide on the focus objects for the problem and the approach is situational but for fresh problem and fresh data with no specific requirement or prior domain knowledge, it is better to consider all of them for the model and execute feature selection to see if the created time features is of any value.
+How to decide on the focus objects for the problem and the approach is situational but for a fresh problem and fresh data with no specific requirement or prior domain knowledge, it is better to consider all of them for the model and execute feature selection to see if the created time features are of any value.

 Dealing with hours of a day – Circular data